exercism/v3/languages/common-lisp/exercises/concept/lists/.docs/after.md

 Back before more specialized data structures were added to the Lisp family of languages lists were used for everything.
 By creating abstractions (such as getter and setter functions) around list structures (and their nested values) one can uses lists to implement complex data structures.
 To simplify the accessing of data in nested lists the language can parse the use of "composed" `car` and `cdr` calls.

-The language understands the arbitrary composition of up to 4 `car` or `cdr` calls.
+The language defines helper functions for the arbitrary composition of up to 4 `car` or `cdr` calls.
 These functions have names which begin with `c` and end with `r` and between which are up to 4 `a` or `d` characters.
 The language interprets those functions as if they were a functional composition of the respective `car` or `cdr` calls.
 For example:

 ```lisp
 (caar '((a b) (c d))) ; => A